rsksmart/rif-relay/README.md

 - **Relay Request** - a structure that wraps the transaction sent by an end-user including the required data for the relay (e.g. address of the payer, address of the original requester, token payment data).
 - **Relay Hub** - a core contract on the blockchain which serves as the interface for the on-chain system.
 It manages the balances of the accounts involved and forwards Relay Requests to the rest of the contracts.
-- **Paymaster** - an abstract contract that authorizes a specific relay request.
+- **Verifier** - an abstract contract that authorizes a specific relay request.
 - **Smart Wallet** - a contract that verifies forwarded data and invokes the receipient contract of the transaction.
 The smart wallet is created *counterfactually* at the moment it is needed.
 This happens, for instance, when a user with some token balances wants to move those tokens without spending gas, i.e. using the enveloping system.
 - **Relay Server** - a relay service daemon, running as a  HTTP service.
 Advertises itself (through the RelayHub) and waits for client requests.
 - **Relay Client** - a typescript library for a client to access the blockchain through a relay.
 Provides APIs to find a good relay, and to send transactions through it.
 The library hooks the local web3, so that any loade.
 Id contract API will go through the relay.